wez/wezterm/docs/config/lua/keyassignment/InputSelector.md

   objects from the current pane and window, and `id` and `label` hold the corresponding fields from the selected choice.
 Both will be `nil` if the overlay is cancelled without selecting anything.
+* `fuzzy` - a boolean that defaults to `false`.
+If `true`, InputSelector will start in its fuzzy finding mode (this is equivalent to starting the InputSelector and pressing / in the default mode).
+* `alphabet` - a string of unique characters.
+The characters in the string are used to calculate one or two click shortcuts that can be used to quickly choose from the InputSelector when not in fuzzy finding mode.
+Defaults to:
+  `"1234567890qwertyuiopasdfghjklzxcvbnm"`.
+* `fuzzy_description` - a string to display when in fuzzy finding mode.
+Defaults to:
+  `"Select an item and press Enter = accept,  Esc = cancel,  / = filter"`.

 ## Example of choosing some canned text to enter into the terminal